 In conclusion, my appreciation goes to our small but dedicated team of explorers and to a core of committed shareholders who continue to show faith in that team to deliver rewards commensurate with the risks taken.

-Adelaide Resources Limited (ASX:ADN) is an Australian Securities Exchange listed company focusing on mineral exploration for gold, copper and lithium deposits.
+Andromeda Metals Ltd (ASX:ADN) is an Australian Securities Exchange listed company focusing on mineral exploration for gold, copper and lithium deposits.
 The company has built a highly prospective exploration portfolio of projects covering 7,969 sq kms within 21 exploration licences located in South Australia, Queensland, Western Australia and the Northern Territory.
-Adelaide Resources was incorporated on 23 December 1993 and subsequently listed on the ASX on 11 September 1996.
+Andromeda Metals was incorporated on 23 December 1993 and subsequently listed on the ASX on 11 September 1996.
 The company's head office is in Adelaide, South Australia.

 Andromeda Metals' vision is to be a sustainable minerals exploration company providing shareholders with risk managed discovery, development and mining opportunities.